mottieraurelien/nano-alpine-linux/README.md

     - HTTP/FTP proxy URL : `none` (default)
     - NTP client : `chrony` (default)
     - Enter mirror : `f` so that it selects the best one wherever your server is
-    - Setup a user : `no` (default) since we will do that later
+    - Setup a user : `no` (default) since we will do that later when installing docker and docker-compose
     - SSH server : `openssh` (default)
-    - Allow root SSH login : `no` since we will allow only "regular" users to connect to the server remotely
+    - Allow root SSH login : `yes` since we will disable it when configuring SSH connection (using non-root account)
     - Disk to use : pick the one from the available disks list in your console (it should be `sda` or `vda`)
     - How we will the selected disk : `sys`
     - Erase the disk : `y`